ChrisCummins/paper-end2end-dl/code/README.md

 ## 1. Requirements

-* Ubuntu Linux (we recommend 16.04).
+* GNU / Linux (we recommend Ubuntu 16.04).
 * Python 3.6.
 * libhdf5.

+Additionally, we recommend the use of CUDA on an NVIDIA GPU to speed up TensorFlow experiments.
+Installation instructions are available [here](https://www.tensorflow.org/install/install_linux#nvidia_requirements_to_run_tensorflow_with_gpu_support).

+**Automatic install:**

-For your convenience, we provide a script `./bootstrap.sh` to automate the installation of these requirements on Ubuntu Linux.
+For your convenience, we provide a script `./bootstrap.sh` to automate the installation of these dependencies.
+Supported Linux distributions are: Ubuntu, CentOS, and Arch Linux.
 The script will print installation commands for any missing requirements.
-Install these automatically
-using:
+These can either be typed in by hand, or executed automatically using:

 ```sh
 $ ./bootstrap.sh | bash
 ```

-Additionally, we recommend the use of CUDA on an NVIDIA GPU to speed up TensorFlow experiments.
-Installation instructions are available [here](https://www.tensorflow.org/install/install_linux#nvidia_requirements_to_run_tensorflow_with_gpu_support).
+Installing system-wide dependencies requires sudo privileges.
+You may be prompted for your password.
+Please note, CUDA must be installed manually.

 ## 2. Installation